taishan666/MaxKB4j/README.md

 </p>
 <hr/>

-MaxKB = Max Knowledge Base, it is a chatbot based on Large Language Models (LLM) and Retrieval-Augmented Generation (RAG).
+MaxKB4J = Max Knowledge Base for Java, it is a chatbot based on Large Language Models (LLM) and Retrieval-Augmented Generation (RAG).
 MaxKB is widely applied in scenarios such as intelligent customer service, corporate internal knowledge bases, academic research, and education.

 - **Ready-to-Use**: Supports direct uploading of documents / automatic crawling of online documents, with features for automatic text splitting, vectorization, and RAG (Retrieval-Augmented Generation).
 This effectively reduces hallucinations in large models, providing a superior smart Q&A interaction experience.
 - **Flexible Orchestration**: Equipped with a powerful workflow engine and function library, enabling the orchestration of AI processes to meet the needs of complex business scenarios.